 - gate non-regular responses.
-Comprehensive review pa-510 pers on the nonlinear dynamics of single- and multimode models of shallow cables, along with experimental models, appeared at the beginning of the new millennium, with two parts devoted to the analysis in deterministic conditions and a third part concerned with 515 random excitation and interaction with fluids.
-Models, - methods of solution, and tools for nonlinear analysis were presented in [24], nonlinear and complex phenomena under harmonic excitations were extensively dealt with in [25], methods of analysis and features of ca- - 520 ble stochastic dynamics were discussed in [26], all of them containing a huge amount of references.
-Moreover, several studies dealing with the nonlinear vibrations of multimode models of shallow cables appeared in the last two decades, with a number of them also ex- - 525 ploring the occurrence and features of chaotic responses in specific conditions.
-Moving to arbitrarily sagged and inclined cables, which entail differences in both modeling and dynamic phenomena, further updates and new results provided by both theoretical multi-mode and current provided by both theoretical multi-mode and current provided by both theoretical multi-mode and specific conditions. - 530 experimental models are reported in [27].
+Comprehensive review pa- pers on the nonlinear dynamics of single- and multimode models of shallow cables, along with experimental models, appeared at the beginning of the new millennium, with two parts devoted to the analysis in deterministic conditions and a third part concerned with random excitation and interaction with fluids.
+Models, - methods of solution, and tools for nonlinear analysis were presented in [24], nonlinear and complex phenomena under harmonic excitations were extensively dealt with in [25], methods of analysis and features of ca- - ble stochastic dynamics were discussed in [26], all of them containing a huge amount of references.
+Moreover, several studies dealing with the nonlinear vibrations of multimode models of shallow cables appeared in the last two decades, with a number of them also ex- - ploring the occurrence and features of chaotic responses in specific conditions.
+Moving to arbitrarily sagged and inclined cables, which entail differences in both modeling and dynamic phenomena, further updates and new results provided by both theoretical multi-mode and and comparimental models are reported in [27] - experimental models are reported in [27].